-In strongly stably stratified atmospheric boundary layers (common at high latitudes over land), turbulence coexists with gravity waves, and in an effort to minimize errors in the predicted surface temperature and surface wind angle (which affects, for example, the decay rate of extratropical cyclones), turbulence mixing is often unrealistically increased, which has the negative side-effect of overestimating the boundary layer depth and the height of the low-level jet by factors as large as two, and can result in biased predictions of minimum and maximum temperatures.
+In strongly stably stratified atmospheric boundary layers (common at high latitudes over land), turbulence coexists with gravity waves.
+In an effort to minimize errors in the predicted surface temperature and surface wind angle (which affects, for example, the decay rate of extratropical cyclones), turbulent mixing is often unrealistically increased.
+This increase has the negative side-effect of overestimating the boundary layer depth and the height of the low-level jet (a feature of nocturnal boundary layers) by factors as large as two, and can result in biased predictions of minimum and maximum temperatures.
 A likely reason for these problems is the omission of trapped lee wave drag and its misrepresentation as turbulent form drag, which necessarily degrades forecasts, as the dependence of each of these processes on the flow parameters is different.

 This project aims to clarify the contribution of trapped lee waves to low-level drag exerted on the atmosphere using theory, numerical simulations and observations.
 Theory assuming atmospheres with a representative layered structure will be used to establish the rough dependence of the drag on basic flow parameters.
-Very high-resolution (≤1km grid spacing) numerical simulations using the Met Office's operational weather forecast model (the Unified Model, MetUM) will be used to test the theory in idealized and realistic cases, and improve the representations of trapped lee waves suggested by theory for weather and climate forecasts.
+Very high-resolution (≤1km grid spacing) numerical simulations using the Met Office's operational weather forecast model (the Unified Model, MetUM) will be used to test the theory in idealized and realistic cases, and improve the representations of trapped lee waves suggested by theory for weather and climate prediction.
 Lower-resolution simulations will be used to test these ideas in an operational context.
-A ground-truth for verification of results from theory and numerical simulations will be provided by available observations of trapped lee waves, including recent (2014-15) aircraft observations made in the UK by the FAAM research aircraft.
-The ultimate aim is to make progress in the development of a new trapped lee wave drag parametrization for the MetUM, with a view to improvements in weather and climate predictability.
+A ground-truth for verification of results from theory and numerical simulations will be provided by available observations of trapped lee waves, including aircraft observations made in the UK by the FAAM research aircraft.
+Additionally, data from an observational campaign included in the international research programme TEAMx (Multi-scale Transport and Exchange Processes in the Atmosphere and over Mountains - Programme and Experiment), with which the University of Reading has a partnership, will become available in 2024-25.
+The ultimate aim of the project is to make progress in the development of a new trapped lee wave drag parametrization for the MetUM, with a view to improvements in weather and climate predictability.